NosVladimir/KineticArchetypes/README.md

 Onslaught blaster's targeted strike sometimes counts fewer blasts than actually fired.

+Levelling up during the casting animation of an onslaught blast may cause you to lose one dice permenantly. **Wait for some time until you see your equipments unlock, then level up!**

 # Planned contents
 Currently no guaranteed future contents.
 Below is a list of archetypes I'm interested in and might try to implement, but given how bizzarre they are I cannot promise anything.
 Maybe also some more base game fixes around blade whirlwind.